HaydenSingleton/XaltiusTravelTomo/README.md

-# TravelTomo
+## Xaltius TravelTomo
-Main script is "tripAdivisor.py",
-"sql-script.py" and "genCountryTable.py" are utilities
+##

 ## Purpose
-  This script demonstrates backend data collection techniques The information gathered from TripAdvisor.com is saved in a SQL server
+This script demonstrates data collection techniques The information gathered from TripAdvisor.com and stored in a PANDAS dataframe or directly to an SQL server

 ## Script to pull data from Trip Advisor's "Things to do" search results
 This code takes data from Trip Advisor about attractions in the location/city, to be